iceyatom/NOVA_Project/nova_project/README.md

   - docker run -d --name nilesbio --env-file .env.development -p 3307:3306 mysql:8.0

 3. Enter the following command into the terminal to access the MySQL terminal:
-  - docker exec -it nilesbio mysql -u <username> -p
+  - docker exec -it nilesbio mysql -u root -p
   - Username and password can be found in internal documentation.

 4. Special privileges must be granted to the nilesbio database user so that Prisma can perform operations properly.
 Enter this series of commands into the MySQL terminal to grant these privileges: